ahmedwab/Mom-Pop/README.md

 ## Administrator

 Users with the correct authentication are able to view the most popular ten books.
-Also, they can select a month to view the orders purchases not that month.
+Also, they can select a month to view the orders purchased during that month.

 ## Cloud Access